dsi-clinic/2024-winter-rafi-poultry/auction-analysis/README.md

         - flux.csv
     - from Data/misc/GeoJSONs:
         - states.geojson

+- cd into /Users/<username>/2024-winter-rafi-poultry/auction-analysis
-- Run command is (from auction-analysis directory) streamlit run stream.py
+- Run command is `(from auction-analysis directory) streamlit run stream.py`

 (3) Make File Commands & Instructions (running in Docker):
 - Below are two commands for building and then running the streamlit app in Docker